subhasou26/auth_sys/Readme.md

 REFRESH_TOKEN=<Your OAuth Refresh Token>
 ACCESS_TOKEN=<Your OAuth Access Token>
 ```
+## Initial Setup

+For quick testing and initial setup, you can use the following predefined **admin user** credentials:

+- **Email:** subbhadipp26@gmail.com
+- **Password:** 1234

+This admin account can be used to log in and manage the system, including creating new municipal users.

+---

+### Important Notes:
+- **No Form Validation:**
+  For the sake of time, form validation has not been implemented in this project.
+Make sure to input correct values while testing or expanding the system.

+- **Using Predefined Admin Credentials:**
+  After logging in with the above admin credentials, you can create municipal users and manage other parts of the system.
+The credentials for any users you create will be sent to their registered email address.

+If you wish to use a different admin account, you can modify the `seedAdmin.js` file as mentioned in the previous section.

 ---
 *Note - I am using free service to deploy so it may be slow and the email sending feature is only valid for 7days because of google auth free trial